filswan/go-swan-client/README.md

 ## Upload Car Files
+:bell: The input dir should only be absolute one.

 It is required to upload car files to file server after they are generated, either to web server or to ipfs server.